cabforum/smime/SBR.md

 If present, the Mailbox Address SHALL contain a `rfc822Name` or `otherName` value of type `id-on-SmtpUTF8Mailbox` from `extensions:subjectAltName`.

+If present, the Pseudonym SHALL contain the subject:pseudonym if that subject attribute is also present.

 **Note**: Like all other Certificate attributes, `subject:commonName` and `subject:emailAddress` SHALL comply with the attribute upper bounds defined in [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280).

 Additional specifications for naming are provided in [Section 3.1](#31-naming).